-2. The EGPA Annual Conference 2017
+- 1. The EGPA Annual Conference 2018

-More Information on the EGPA Annual Conference 2015 you can get here: http://egpa-conference2017.org
+More Information on the EGPA Annual Conference 2018 you can get here: www.egpa-conference2018.org

-3.1 Open call for all topics of justice and court management
+- 2. Open call for all topics of justice and court management

 The papers shall have a multidisciplinary or interdisciplinary approach to the subject dealt with.
 Papers may as well contain new theories or hypotheses resulting from projects, studies or surveys.

 If you are not sure if your idea for a paper fits to the scope of the Permanent Study Group XVIII, do not hesitate to get in contact with the study group: email@example.com.